akello-io/akello/packages/docs/docs/01-getting-started/01-setup-registry.md

 # 1. Setup a Registry

-Setting up a registry is super simple.
-All you need to do after you login is select the `CREATE REGISTRY` on the top right corner.
+Creating a registry in your system is a straightforward process, designed to be user-friendly and efficient.
+Here's a step-by-step guide to setting up a registry, starting right after you log in.

+### Initial Step: Creating the Registry
+- **Starting Point**: After logging in, head to the top right corner of your screen and click on `CREATE REGISTRY`.
-Once you are in the create workflow experience you will be guided through the following steps
+- **Workflow Experience**: Entering the create workflow will guide you through the necessary steps to establish your registry.

+### Detailed Steps in Registry Creation

-#### 1. Set the name of your Registry.
+#### 1. Naming Your Registry

-Use a name that is descriptive of your population.
-This will be helpful if you are running multiple population models with team members across registries.
+- **Importance of a Descriptive Name**: Choose a name that accurately describes your patient population.
+This is particularly helpful if you're managing multiple population models or coordinating with team members across different registries.

-#### 2. Define which screeners you want for this population.
+- **Strategy for Naming**: Consider using names that reflect the specific group or condition you're managing, making it easier to identify and access the registry.

+#### 2. Selecting Screeners
-From the `dropdown` select 1 or more screeners you want to measure the population by.
-If you would like to use your own custom screener follow the instructions over [here](/).
+- **Choosing Screeners**: From the provided dropdown menu, select one or more screeners that are relevant to assessing your population.
+- **Custom Screeners Option**: If you have specific needs, you can opt to use custom screeners.
+Instructions for this can be found [here](/).

-#### 3. Invite your team members
+#### 3. Adding Team Members

 :::danger Sensitive Patient Information

-Make sure the users added to the registry are authorized to view patient information.
+**Sensitive Information Warning**: Remember, patient information is sensitive.
+Ensure that anyone you add to the registry is authorized to view this information.

 :::

-Add your team member and set their role.
-The role helps with tracking time when it comes to billing and in the future we can customize views and notifications so that they are more relevant.
+- **Setting Roles for Team Members**: When adding your team members, assign them roles.
+These roles are crucial for aspects like time tracking for billing purposes.
+In the future, roles can also help in customizing views and notifications to make them more relevant to each team member.

-Once you create the registry the users will get an invite if they are not part of Akello.
-If they are they will be able to see the registry from their dashboard.
+- **Invitations and Access**: Upon creating the registry, new users will receive an invite to join if they aren't already part of Akello.
+Existing users will see the new registry in their dashboard.

+By following these steps, you can efficiently set up a registry that is tailored to your specific needs and is easy for your team to use and manage.